How to fill blank cells with value above in Excel?

 4. Press Ctrl + Enter, Excel will copy the respective formula to all blank cells.
 See screenshot:

 5. At this point, the filled contents are formulas, and we need to convert the formals to values.
-Then select the whole range, right-click to choose Copy, and then press Ctrl + Alt + V to active the Paste Special… dialog box.
-And select Values option from Paste, and select None option from Operation.
+Then select the whole range, copy it, and then press Ctrl + Alt + V to active the Paste Special… dialog box.
+Then select Values option from Paste, and select None option from Operation.
 See screenshot: